- Cancer is the number one disease killing children.

 - One in every five Canadian children with cancer do not survive.

-- There are an estimated 30,000 survivors of childhood cancer living in Canada today, most of whom live with life-long health problems related to the cancer treatments they received as a child.
+- There are an estimated 30,000 survivors of childhood cancer living in Canada today, many of whom live with life-long health problems related to the cancer treatments they received as a child.

 - Each year, an estimated 400,000 children and adolescents worldwide are diagnosed with cancer.